StreamSafely logo

 Are Streaming Websites Illegal?

-Yes and no. Watching your favorite movies, documentaries, and anime films online or listening to your favorite musician can be 100% legal or illegal—it just depends on what site you’re streaming from.
-If the website you’re using to watch the latest movies or live stream of your favorite sports doesn’t have the legal authority to stream that content, then the site is violating copyright laws, and the streaming website is illegal.
-However, if the site does have the legal authority to provide copyrighted content via online streaming, then the website is legal.
+Yes and no. Watching your favorite movies, documentaries, and anime films online or listening to your favorite musician can be 100% legal or illegal — it just depends on what site you’re streaming from.
+If the website you’re using to watch the latest movies or live stream of your favorite sports doesn’t have the legal authority to stream that content, that is a violation of copyright laws, meaning the streaming website is illegal.
+However, if the site does, in fact, have the legal authority to provide copyrighted content via online streaming, such as Hulu or Netflix, then the website is legal.

 Yes.
 Illegal content, regardless of how it’s accessed (e.g. unauthorized site, streaming box, app, etc.), exposes the user to a host of potential hazards, including malware, fraud risk, malicious pop-ups, hacking, and potential legal trouble.

-There are a number of 100% free streaming websites available, many of which provide high-quality content that ranges from public domain movies to free TV shows from years past.
-It’s hard to say what the best free streaming site is because it depends on what sort of online content you’re looking for, but some of the top free streaming services, include Tubi, Pluto TV, Roku Channel, Popcornflix, and Freevee.
+The best free movie, music, or TV streaming sites are the ones you can trust, and there are a number of 100% free streaming websites available.
+These free sites even provide high-quality content that ranges from public domain movies to free TV shows from years past.
+It’s hard to say what the best free streaming site is because it depends on what sort of online content you’re looking for.
+However, some of the top free streaming services include Tubi, Pluto TV, Roku Channel, Popcornflix, and Freevee.
 Most free streaming sites pay for their programming with ads, so the streaming experience is more like traditional TV.
 To watch your favorite online movies or TV series ad-free on a legal website will almost certainly require a subscription or fee.

 How Do Illegal Streaming Sites Work?

-Illegal streaming platforms and piracy sites can work in a variety of different ways.
+Illegal streaming platforms and piracy sites can work in a variety of ways.
 Some of them allow for illegal downloads or allow video streaming of television shows and movies directly from the site in violation of copyright laws.
 Some facilitate peer-to-peer (P2P) file sharing between users that allows users to illegally bypass copyright holders’ claims to the content and their ability to monetize views or streams.
-Another common way illegal streaming sites work is to function as a search engine, so visitors to the site can search for content and find it on other servers to either stream or download.
+Another common way illegal streaming sites work is to function as a search engine, so visitors to the site can use the search bar to look up content and find it on other servers to either stream or download.
 Usually, streamers of illegal content are required to watch ads to get to the illegal content, and the ad revenue goes to the site owners and advertisers.
-Oftentimes, the streaming quality is lower than with a legal streaming service.
+Oftentimes, the streaming quality is lower than that of a legal streaming service, with difficult-to-navigate user interfaces and long buffering times.

-Now that we’ve answered some questions about streaming sites, here are some of the most frequented illegal streaming sites, services, and apps.
+Now that we’ve answered some questions about streaming sites, let’s take a look at some of the most frequented illegal streaming sites, services, and apps:

 123Movies

 123Movies is a cost-free movie and television viewing site based in Vietnam, where it’s also technically legal.
-However, as a file sharing platform, 123Movies is notorious for being a distribution site for viruses and malware.
-The site is illegal in the United States and other countries, because the content being shared via their site is not licensed to be viewed there.
+However, as a file-sharing platform, 123Movies is notorious for being a distribution site for viruses and malware.
+The site is illegal in the United States and other countries because the original content being shared via their site is not licensed to be viewed there.

 Area 51